 Teams are expected to present innovative, practical and outstanding idea in the Solutions Market at the end of the 36-hour period.
-Although the focus will lie on cooperation rather than competition, the presented solutions will be assessed by panel of experts, and academe and business partners, with the aim of creating potential partnerships and kick-starting the most promising solution.
+The focus will lie on cooperation rather than competition.
+The Solution Market can be easily found online by potential partners with the aim of creating partnerships and kick-starting the most promising solutions.
 All participants will receive a certificate of attendance from Wageningen University & Research.

 The Foodathon will focus on the overarching theme “food systems”.
 For the Foodathon, food systems are defined as all processes related to production, transformation, distribution and consumption of food.
 Such definition is used as a basic point of departure.
 All these processes are necessary to produce specific products, services, incomes and at last, the access to food.
 It is important to consider each process and its unique challenges, as well as the complex interlinkages between different food systems processes.
 The social, political, cultural, technological, economic and environmental drivers that are behind these processes should also be considered.